azavea/azavea-branding-guide/_pages/identity/products.md

   description = "An open source software toolkit based on Apache Spark that supports fast geospatial data processing by distributing tasks across computer clusters."
 %}

+## OpenTreeMap
+“OpenTreeMap” should always be written in upper camel case.
+View the [OpenTreeMap website](https://www.opentreemap.org/) to find out more about the product.
+Future development on OpenTreeMap has been suspended, but support of existing clients continues.

+{% include image-container.html
+  src =  "../images/logo-opentreemap.png"
+  alt =  "OpenTreeMap"
+%}
+<a href="/downloads/opentreemap.zip" class="c-btn c-btn--small" download>Download assets</a>

+### Tagline
+{% include copy-paste.html
+  description = "Open source collaborative urban ecosystem tools for tree inventory, community engagement, ecosystem services calculations, and urban forestry analysis."
+%}

 ## Raster Vision
 “Raster Vision” should always be written in upper camel case.
 View the [Raster Vision Github repo](https://github.com/azavea/raster-vision) for more information about the project.